corrode/corrode.github.io/content/about/_index.md

 ## Shall We Start?

 Push the button below to get in touch.
-I'm looking forward to hearing from you!
+I'm looking forward to hearing about your project!

 <div class="cta-wrapper">
   <a class="cta-button" data-cal-link="corrode/30min" data-cal-namespace="" data-cal-config='{"layout":"month_view"}'>
-      Schedule A Free 30-Minute Consultation
+      Book Your Free 30-Minute Strategy Call Now
   </a>
 </div>